kgdunn/pid-book/process-monitoring/process-monitoring.rst

 This preceding section of the book is only intended to give an overview of the concepts of process monitoring.
 As you move into an industrial environment you will find there are many such systems already in place.
 Higher levels of management track statistics from a different point of view, often summarizing data from an entire plant, geographic region, or country.
 The techniques learned in this book, while focusing mainly on unit operations, are equally applicable though.

 You may come across systems called dashboards, which are often part of :index:`enterprise resource planning` (ERP) systems.
-These dashboards are supposed to monitor the pulse of a company and are tracked like any other control chart discussed above.
+These dashboards are supposed to monitor the pulse of a company and are tracked like any other monitoring chart discussed above.
 Another area is called :index:`business intelligence` (BI) systems.
 These typically track sales and other financial information.
 And yet another acronym is the :index:`KPI`, :index:`key performance indicator`, which is a summary variable, such as profit per hour, or energy cost per unit of production.
 These are often monitored and acted on by site managers on a daily or weekly basis.

-But at the unit operation and plant level, you will likely find the hardest part of getting a control chart implemented is the part where you need to access the data.
+But at the unit operation and plant level, you will likely find the hardest part of getting a monitoring chart implemented is the part where you need to access the data.
 Getting data out of most database systems is not easy, though it has improved quite a bit in the last few years.

-It is critical that your control chart display the quantity as close to real-time as possible.
-It is almost as if the monetary value of the information in a control chart decays exponentially from the time an event occurs.
+It is critical that your monitoring chart display the quantity as close to real-time as possible.
+It is almost as if the monetary value of the information in a monitoring chart decays exponentially from the time an event occurs.
 It is hard to diagnose and correct a problem detected yesterday, and harder still if the problem occurred last week.

-You will also realize that good operator training to interpret and act on the control chart is time-consuming; operators keep moving to new units or plants, so frequent re-training is required.
+You will also realize that good operator training to interpret and act on the monitoring chart is time-consuming; operators keep moving to new units or plants, so frequent re-training is required.
 Concepts from the :ref:`data visualization <SECTION-data-visualization>` section are helpful to minimize training effort - make sure the online plots contain the right level of information, without clutter, so they can be acted on appropriately.

 Another side effect of large quantities of data are that you will have to work with IT groups to manipulate large chunks of data on dedicated networks, separate from the rest of the plant.
 The last thing you want to be responsible for is clogging the company network with your data.
 Most industries now have a "production" network running in parallel to the "company" network.
 The production network carries real-time data, images from cameras and so forth, while the company network carries email and web traffic.